Here's Hollywood

 Here's Hollywood is an American celebrity interview program which aired on weekday afternoons on NBC at 4:30 Eastern time from September 26, 1960, to December 28, 1962.

+When the program began, Joanne Jordan and Dean Miller were co-hosts.
+They recorded interviews with celebrities around Hollywood "in stars' homes, bowling alleys, studios, on golf courses — anywhere they can catch the pretty people at work or play."

+Celebrities who appeared on the show included Stella Stevens, Steve Allen, Jayne Meadows, Mike Romanoff, Perry Como, and Gogi Grant.

 Production notes

 The program was a Desilu Production.
 Jack Linkletter, son of Art Linkletter, conducted some of the interviews in 1962.